 Overview of the EU AI Act

-2023 will be significant in the world of Artificial Intelligence (AI) and law, as the European Union is scheduled to roll out a piece of far-reaching legislation that is dedicated to regulating artificial intelligence systems.
+This year will be significant in the world of Artificial Intelligence (AI) and law, as the European Union is scheduled to roll out a piece of far-reaching legislation that is dedicated to regulating artificial intelligence systems.